 This condition is raised as NA severity by default.
 However, it indicates that traffic is squelched due to node failure, that is, traffic outage.
-Traffic outage can be caused by different problems, such as multiple LOS alarms, AIS-L, or node power outage.
+Traffic outage can be caused by different problems, such as multiple instances of the "LOS (OCN)" alarm, page 2-159, the "AIS-L" condition on page 2-35, or node power outage.
 VT-SQUELCH-L is symptomatic and indicates that the user must investigate which node in a ring is being isolated and what causes node isolation.